 Use a magnifying glass or jeweler's loupe if needed, but don't overlook a mark.
 Even cryptic symbols can provide major clues.

 Using a guide, like Kovel's New Dictionary of Marks for Pottery and Porcelain, another specialty guide whether in print or online, will help you determine who made the piece and when the mark was used.
 There are also several guides to marks listed here on The Spruce pertaining to pottery and porcelain, jewelry, and old silver.
 Then you can do an online search to learn even more about the particular manufacturer.

 There will be some overlap in basic research and valuing techniques mentioned in these features, like making sure you don't overlook a mark, but those are important points so they're always worth reiterating.
 And if an item isn't readily marked, or you can't find the mark described online, you might have to continue your research before the valuation process can begin.

-Utilize The Spruce
+Use Resources From The Spruce

 Writers on The Spruce work hard to provide you with information on antiques and collectibles, so this is always a great place to start when researching your treasures.
 In addition to information on antiques and collectibles, you'll find lots of articles on dolls, coins, and related topics.
 You'll also find antiques and collectibles information from a variety of writers pertaining to jewelry, vintage clothing, and flea markets here.

 After you've used the mark to research the item, then you can move on to valuing it.